devid8642/Algorithms-and-Data-Structures/README.md

 ## algorithms
 <p>In this branch I work on the implementation of the main types of algorithms.</p>
 <p>Neste ramo eu trabalho na implementação dos principais tipos de algoritmos.</p>

+## data-structures
+<p>In this branch I work on the implementation of the main data structures.</p>
+<p>Neste ramo eu trabalho na implementação das principais estruturas de dados.</p>

 <br><br>